RobolinkInc/doc-v3/docs/CoDroneEDU/Python/page4.md

 ***string* alignment:** optional parameter that is the alignment between x_start and x_end. can align Left, Right, or Center. default value is Center
 ***integer* string_font:** optional parameter that is the font of the string to be written. default value is LiberationMono5x8
 ***integer* pixel_color:** optional parameter that is the pixel color of the written string. default value is Black

-#### Description
-Draws a string from the given x_start, x_end and y positions.
-The string can be aligned along the x_start and x_end positions

 #### Returns
 None